 Diversity statement: The instructor will foster an environment that values the discussion of multiple viewpoints.
-After all, humans are very diverse in many ways.
 Students may not agree with all of the thoughts discussed in class.
 However, students will respect the views of others and debate topics in the class in a civil and respectful manner.
 The instructor will not tolerate remarks or discrimination based on age, color, disability, ethnicity, gender, national origin, race, religion, or sexual orientation.

-Attendance and Reading: Students are expected to complete all reading assignments and read through all PowerPoint lessons.
-The lessons present some material not covered in the texts, while some of the readings also present some material not covered in lessons.
+Attendance and Reading: Students are expected to attend all classes and complete all reading assignments.
+The class lessons present some material not covered in the texts, while some of the readings also present some material not covered in lessons.
+Attendance will be taken each day and counted towards your final grade.
+Your final grade may be lowered after two absences.